 Rhode Island’s Blackstone Valley may have birthed the Industrial Revolution, but today, momentous change occurs the day ice cream shops open for the season.
 Wind your way through four stops to sample mounds of glacial goodness.

 Family-run Lincoln Creamery offers 50 kinds of hard and soft ice cream plus frozen yogurt to its Front Street Faithful, as well as a rewards program.
 Proceed north to Josie’s in Cumberland for popular froyo flavors Southern bourbon pecan and uber creamy chocolate Nutella.
 Across the street from Smithfield’s Waterman Reservoir is Powder Mill Creamery, where you can sit yourself down on a shady picnic table to keep your scrumptious sweet from melting too fast.

 Round out your chilly pursuit by visiting Wright’s Dairy Farm & Bakery in North Smithfield, an honest-to-goodness working farm where milk goes from cow to bottle within 24 hours.
 You can watch the milking daily from 3-4:30 p.m., ooh and ahh over the cute calves, then take a cellphone tour of the farmstead.
 End up at the bakery and just try to resist its mouthwatering pastries, not to mention the ice cream pints, quarts, and sandwiches in the freezer.
-If you still have room, get a cow-to-cone creation from the Scoop Shop Trailer, a restored 1966 Streamline trailer open April through October.
-A second, summertime pop-up is located on Water Street in Warren.
+If you still have room, get a cow-to-cone creation from the seasonal Scoop Trailer, which operates out of a restored 1966 Streamline.
+A second trailer is located on Water Street in Warren.

 View this post on Instagram